felipecode/coiltraine/README.md

     python3 coiltraine.py --folder <my_folder> --gpus 0 1

-With COiLTRAiNE you can also To add evaluation on a CARLA scenario for each  evaluation
+With COiLTRAiNE you can also do simultaneous evaluation and validation on some static dataset.
+Assuming that you set the CARLA_PATH, to add evaluation on a CARLA scenario and also some evaluation in a sample dataset run:

- -de <DrivingEnvironmentClass_Town0X> -vd <validation_dataset>
+   python3 coiltraine.py --folder sample --gpus 0 -de CorlTraining_Town01 -vd CoILVal1

-Where the DrivingEnvironmentClass is one of the classes defined in the modules at [CoIL/drive/suites](docs/suites.md).
-Those driving environments define the start and end positions for driving, the number of cars and pedestrians, etc.
+Where the CorlTraining is a driving scenario on Town01, defined as one of the classes on the drive/suites folder.
- That information will define the scenario to be driven the by model inside CARLA.
- Town0X is either Town01 or Town02.
-Note that the training dataset must be set on the [experiment configuration file](docs/configuration.md) directly, since training is strictly associated with the experiment.
+Also note that the training dataset must be set on the [experiment configuration file](docs/configuration.md) directly, since training is strictly associated with the experiment.
-The validation datasets are passed as parameter with -vd <validation_dataset_list>, for instance, using -vd CoilVal1 CoilVal2
+The validation datasets are passed as parameter with -vd  and should be placed at the COIL_DATASET_PATH folder.